-Since Undiscovered Voices 2014, Susan has been busy revising her gritty crime thriller, Southend Loaded, in response to agents’ feedback.
+Since Undiscovered Voices, Susan has taken part in The Hook at the annual SCBWI Conference in Winchester.
+She continues to write gritty, emotional books for people of all ages.
 She is a media lecturer in a sixth form college near Southend, which is a constant source of inspiration for her writing.

 Books: Susan’s short story ‘Sea Canaries’ is included in Tony Bradman’s acclaimed anthology, Under the Weather, published by Frances Lincoln.

 As well as a writer of children’s fiction and non-fiction, Kate Scott is a published/broadcast poet, TV script-writer, script-editor, storyline consultant and playwright.
 Her scripts for children’s television have been broadcast on CBeebies, C5, CITV and Disney and her plays have been performed at the Salisbury Fringe Festival, the Salisbury Playhouse Studio and at the Pleasance Theatre, London.
 She currently has a radio play in development with BBC Radio 4 and is working on several different book and television projects.
 Kate co-founded the Book Pen Pals programme with Sara O’Connor in May 2018.